Be1newinner/open_commerce/README.md

-Apologies for missing the routes section.
-Here’s the updated README with the **Routes** section added for each core module:

----

 # Open Source E-Commerce Backend

 Welcome to the **Open Source E-Commerce Backend Project**!
 This repository provides a highly modular, scalable, and customizable backend solution for building e-commerce platforms.
 Developers can use this as a starting point for their projects and contribute to its continuous improvement.